Nightblade/PathOfBuilding/docs/codingStyle.md

 -- bad ❌
 if test < 1 and DoComplicated(test) == false or seven == 8 and nine == 10 then DoOtherComplicated() end
 ```
-* Do not use semicolons as statement terminators.
-Separate statements onto multiple lines.
+* Do not use semicolons as statement terminators:
 ```lua
 -- good ✔️
 a = 1